MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-07-03-set-up-security-groups-for-your-environments.md

 Security groups are a great way to control which users have access to which of your environments.
 If you have multiple environments and not every user is allowed to have access to any, security groups will help us achieve this goal.

+Security groups come from Azure Active Directory (Azure AD) and are used to group different resources in Azure such as users, licenses or roles.
 This way you can group different users and grant access based on the those groups.

 ## Why should we care?

 In Dataverse (and therefore in every environment with a database) there is the standard security principle in place, which is role based.
 If users are added to a database, the access to resources within that environment (data, apps, flows, etc.) is based on the role concept.
 Only users with the correct security role can access resources in this environment.

 But after creating a new environment, every user with an active Power Platform license will be added to an environment automatically.
 Quite often that is not what we want, even if there is a role based security concept in place.
 If we set up a new environment for all the sales user, we just want user working in the sales department to be added to that environment and security groups can help us with that.
+They are used to group resources, so we can use them to group users and roles.

-Security groups work as a pre-filter to prevent every user to get added to an environment automatically.
+These security groups work as a pre-filter to prevent every user to get added to an environment automatically.
 When a security group is associated with an environment, only user that are part of this security group get added to the environment.

 ![a picture showing how security groups act as a filter to prevent every user to get added to a new environment automatically](https://github.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/assets/images/blog/SecurityGroups1.png)